Child ‘hugs’ sculpture. Now parents may be stuck with $132,000 bill

 Surveillance video shows the child hug the sculpture, then seconds later, it fell.

-“We heard a bunch of commotion and I thought, ‘Whose yelling at my son?’”
+“We heard a bunch of commotion and I thought, ‘Who’s yelling at my son?’”
 Goodman explained.
 “This glass mosaic torso is laying on the ground and someone is following me around demanding my personal information.”

 Following the incident, Goodman and her husband received a letter from an insurance company saying they were negligent for not monitoring their children.